LoyolaChicagoCS/gradhandbook/source/general.rst

-Research-oriented graduate students (especially those pursuing the *thesis option* in MS CS) are encouraged to pursue the publication of one or more journal articles during their graduate careers.
+Research-oriented graduate students (especially those pursuing the *thesis option* in MS CS) are encouraged to pursue the publication of one or more journal articles during their graduate career.
 In the current job market, publication is an important means of demonstrating to prospective employers a high level of motivation and professional competence.
 It can also be helpful for your future pursuits as a doctoral student (elsewhere).